Frauke Kreuter, Esther Kim, Sarah LaRocca, Katherine Morris, Christoph Kern, Andres Garcia

 3.How does individual financial anxiety correlate to government responses to COVID-19?

-New Data on Economic Anxiety from the COVID-19 Symptom Survey
+New Data on Economic Anxiety from the Global COVID-19 Trends and Impact Survey

-The following questions were added to the international version of the Symptom Survey on July 3, 2020, and the aggregated responses to these questions are now publicly available on our API:
+The following questions were added to the international version of the UMD Global CTIS on July 3, 2020, and the aggregated responses to these questions are now publicly available on our API:

 1.How worried are you about your household’s finances in the next month?